mgao6767/specurve/README.md

 `specurve` is a Stata command used to perform Specification Curve Analysis and generate the Specification Curve plot.

+## Reference

+Please consider citing the following paper for which this Stata command is developed.

+> Gao, M., Leung, H., & Qiu, B. (2021).
+Organization capital and executive performance incentives. *Journal of Banking & Finance*, 123, 106017.
 ## Dependencies

 `specurve` depends on Stata 16's Python integration and requires a Python version of 3.6 or above.